scenerystack/community/docs/reference/api/scenery-phet/ZoomButton.md

 # ZoomButton

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/buttons/ZoomButton.ts](https://github.com/phetsims/scenery-phet/blob/main/js/buttons/ZoomButton.ts) for the most up-to-date information.

 ## Overview

 Zoom button, has an icon with a magnifying glass, with either a plus or minus sign in the center of the glass.